 Make this smoothie after your next workout to see how your body will start replenishing much better, and your effort in the gym with be optimized!

-If you don't have a good blender, we think it is an excellent investment if you plan on continuing making post-workout smoothie recipes, and they also work as a food processor replacement.
+If you don't have a good blender, we think it is an excellent investment if you plan on continuing to make post-workout smoothie recipes, and they also work as a food processor replacement.

 We use it at least twice a day; it's worth it.
 Try some of our favorite smoothies: